drewfle/drewfle.github.io/README.md

 - `layouts/`
   - `_default`
     - `baseof.html`:
-      - For homepage and all pages
+      - Top level layout for homepage and all pages
     - `list.html`
-      - For `/posts`
+      - Page layout for `/posts` (can be top level)
     - `single.html`
-      - For all pages
+      - Page layout for all pages (can be top level)
   - `about`
     - `single.html`
       - Overrides `_default/single.html`